-RECORD DATES: The tenth day (or next business day) of each month, commencing January 2015

-DISTRIBUTION DATES: The twenty-fifth day (or next business day) of each month, commencing January 2015.

-† On the Initial Date of Deposit there will be no cash in the Income or Principal Accounts.
+- RECORD DATES: The tenth day (or next business day) of each month, commencing June 2015. - DISTRIBUTION DATES: The twenty-fifth day (or next business day) of each month, commencing June 2015. - The business day prior to the Initial Date of Deposit.
+The Initial Date of Deposit is the date on which the Trust Agreement was signed and the deposit of Securities with the Trustee made. - † On the Initial Date of Deposit there will be no cash in the Income or Principal Accounts.
 Anyone purchasing Units after such date will have included in the Public Offering Price a pro rata share of any cash in such Accounts.